Non-divergence evolution operators modeled on H\"ormander vector fields with Dini continuous coefficients: Introduction

-where $\left\{X_i\right\}_{1 \leq i \leq m}$ is a system of Hörmander's vector fields generating a Carnot group in $\mathbb{R}^n$ and $(a_{ij}(x,t))_{1 \leq i,j \leq m}$ is a symmetric and uniformly positive definite matrix whose entries are bounded and double Dini continuous (precise definitions are given below).
-This result is obtained through a suitable adaptation of the classical parametrix method.\\ We further show that $\Gamma$, together with its derivatives along the vector fields appearing in $H$, satisfy Gaussian estimates similar to those enjoyed by the fundamental solutions of constant coefficients' heat operators.
+where $X_1, ..., X_m$ are (smooth) Hörmander vector fields generating a Carnot group in $\mathbb{R}^n$ ($n>m$) and the matrix $[a_{ij}(x,t)]$ is symmetric and uniformly positive definite (in $\mathbb{R}^m$), with double Dini continuous entries in $\mathbb{R}^{n+1}$ (precise definitions are given below); this result is obtained through an adaptation of the classical parametrix method.
+We further show that $\Gamma$, together with its derivatives (up to weight $2$) along the vector fields appearing in $H$, satisfy Gaussian estimates similar to those enjoyed by the fundamental solutions of constant coefficients' heat operators; these yield also a reproduction formula for $\Gamma$ and existence of classical solutions for the Cauchy problem.